SmithBradleyC/jsPsych_Online_Experiments/uManitoba_Server/README.md

 #### Hosting the Experiment

-Simply by transfering the contents of the *uManitoba_Server* to your Unix account's *public_html* file, this experiment will be hosted on the server.
+Simply by transferring the contents of the *uManitoba_Server* to your Unix account's *public_html* file, this experiment will be hosted on the server.
 It can be found at a URL that looks something like this: http:<i></i>//home.cc.umanitoba.ca/~USER_ID (as long as you don't hide the index.html file inside of a folder)

 **I'm going to make these instructions more granular in the future but this will have to work for now**